fleadom/fleadom.github.com/_posts/2014-05-12-links-for-thought.md

 <a target="_blank" href="http://www.npr.org/blogs/parallels/2014/02/20/275937138/why-more-americans-are-renouncing-u-s-citizenship">Why More Americans Are Renouncing U.S. Citizenship</a>

-<blockquote>"If I can compare it to romance, I say the U.S. is like Fatal Attraction," says Suzanne Reisman, a lawyer in London who advises Americans abroad.
+<blockquote>If I can compare it to romance, I say the U.S. is like Fatal Attraction," says Suzanne Reisman, a lawyer in London who advises Americans abroad.
 "Once they've got you, they never let you go.
 You have to renounce your citizenship, or you have to die."</blockquote>